Japan Diaries 4: Day 518

 Shikabe Inari Shrine

-Before leaving town, we went to Shikabe Inari Shrine to do our family tradition of offering prayers for a safe trip and also to pay respects.
+Before leaving town, we went to Shikabe Inari Shrine to do our family tradition of offering prayers for a safe trip and also to pay our respects.

 Roadside Rest Area “Tsudoru-Plaza Sawara”